szeighami/FastForwardAttention/README.md

 A complete example is in examply.py

 ### Results
 We perform [cnn_dailymail](https://huggingface.co/datasets/cnn_dailymail) summarization task with [opt-1.3b](https://huggingface.co/facebook/opt-1.3b) and compare FFA with default huggingface model.
 Results below are total model forward pass time for performing summarization for 100 test samples from cnn_dailymail dataset.
+Results are on RTX 3090.

 |Batch size | 10 | 5 | 2 | 1 |
 | -------- |--------| --------|  --------| --------|